rohiievych/swayer/README.md

 Factories allow developers to make their schemas fully dynamic parameterizing everything inside.

+### 4. The schema concept

-Unlike HTML-like template, schema is written in pure JavaScript, so we can use its capabilities to make it really powerful.
-But first, let's go through the basic syntax of the schema:
+Unlike HTML-like template, schema is written in pure JavaScript, so we can use programming capabilities to make it really powerful.
+Schemas can have different types depending on its usage and can represent not only elements, but also bare text and some configurations like namespaces or routes.
+But first, let's go through the basic syntax of the **element schema**:

+#### Tag

-- **Tag** is obviously a name of HTML element tag.
-Consider the simplest element schema.
+Tag is obviously a name of HTML element tag.
+Used by engine to create a corresponding DOM element.
+Consider the simplest element schema:

 ```js
 {
   tag: 'div';
 }
 ```
-The piece of code above represents `<div></div>` HTML element.
+The piece of code above is rendered to `<div></div>` HTML element.

+#### Text

-- **Text** property corresponds to element's text node:
+Text property corresponds to the element's text node.
+Any primitive value is valid as well as a reaction.

+The following schema is rendered to `<button>Click me</button>`:

 ```js
 {